josephlhall/draft-hall-iasa2-struct/draft-hall-iasa2-struct.md

 detailed input via the Advisory Council.

-The description below outlines one way in which the board of IETFAdminOrg could be populated.
+The description below outlines one way in which the board of IAO could be populated.
 The specific details are less important than the goals motivating this particular formulation, discussed below.
-Depending on the legal structure of IETFAdminOrg, some or all board seats may need to be appointments made formally by ISOC {{ML-memo}}, however it may be possible to encourage or require ISOC to appoint people on the basis of recommendations from the IETF by establishing an operational agreement between IETFAdminOrg and ISOC.
+Depending on the legal structure of IAO, some or all board seats may need to be appointments made formally by ISOC {{ML-memo}}, however it may be possible to encourage or require ISOC to appoint people on the basis of recommendations from the IETF by establishing an operational agreement between IAO and ISOC.
 Thus the details of any proposed board structure may be refined depending on the legal structure that is chosen; the proposal below could just as easily be a framework for having the IETF recommend board members as it could be for having the IETF actually appoint them.

-The proposed structure of the board of IETFAdminOrg consists of five
+The proposed structure of the board of IAO consists of five
 people:

 * The IETF Chair